luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void add_const(const Ciphertext &ciph, double constData, Ciphertext &result,const CKKSEncoder &encoder) const;
 ```

-**Description** This function is used for the homomorphic addition of a ciphertext and a real constant.
+**Description**: This function is used for the homomorphic addition of a ciphertext and a real constant.

 **Parameters**:
 - **ciph** (Ciphertext): A reference to a **Ciphertext** object, representing a ciphertext.